CXwudi/personal-blog-source/content/posts/2022/vocaloid-entry-guide/listen-old-songs/index.en.md

 <!-- In a very long time, Project Diva series were only available in PS console but not on PC.
 At that time, we did't ever have runnable simulators mentioned above.
 So some people made a -->
 If you like the game play in Project Diva, and you don't want to leave Project Diva to listen new songs, then you can try the following 3 options:

-1. PPD: The first and oldest simulation of Project Diva on PC.
-It has its own **rich community** that is **constantly creating new charts**, which can be download from the [PPD official website](https://projectdxxx.me/score-library).
+1. **PPD**: The first and oldest simulation of Project Diva on PC.
+It has its own **rich community** that is constantly creating new charts, wzhich can be download from the [PPD official website](https://projectdxxx.me/score-library).
 Which charts should I play first?
 Well, that's totally up to you 😁 because a song that worth to be made as a chart is already a quite popular song.
 Just be aware that there are also non-Vocaloid songs.
-2. Project Heartbeat: A.k.a PH, a newer simulation with advance customization and features.
+2. **Project Heartbeat**: A.k.a PH, a newer simulation with advance customization and features.
 You can find community-made custom charts from Steam Workshop.
 It also **can import charts from PPD and Project Diva MegaMix+**.
 Hence I personally prefer PH over PPD.
-3. Project Diva with mods: Instead of playing a simulation, you can also play Project Diva MegaMix+ on PC with mods.
+3. **Project Diva with mods**: Instead of playing a simulation, you can also play Project Diva MegaMix+ on PC with mods.
 Just head toward [Project DIVA Modding 2nd](https://discord.gg/projectdiva) Discord server and find the mod you want.
 The modding community is very active and you can find **a lot of song packs** to enrich your song list in Project Diva MegaMix+.

 ### OSU

 OSU is a very popular rhythm game.
 It's barrier is much higher, but you will find it very fun to play if you pass through that barrier.
 OSU is not Vocaloid specific, but it still has a lot of Vocaloid songs.
-Just like PPD, OSU has a very rich and active community so you can expect **constant release of new charts for Vocaloid songs**.
+Just like PPD, OSU has a very rich and active community so you can expect constant release of new charts for Vocaloid songs.

 You can start by using [Deardrop's Vocaloid song pack](https://deardrops.github.io/osu/) as the starting point.